NCHS-CS/nchs-cs.github.io/advanced-topics/final-project/design-document.md

 #### Diagrams

+You should consider at a minimum to create the following diagrams:

+**Class Diagram**: This diagram illustrates the static structure of a system by showing its classes, attributes, operations, and the relationships among objects.
+It provides a clear blueprint of the system's architecture, essential for understanding how different components interact.

+**Sequence Diagram**: Depicting the sequence of messages exchanged among objects, sequence diagrams detail how operations are carried out, including the order of interactions.
+They are instrumental in modeling the dynamic behavior of a system, especially for complex processes.

+**Use Case Diagram**: This diagram captures the functional requirements of a system by illustrating the interactions between users (actors) and the system itself.
+It helps in identifying and organizing system requirements, ensuring that all user interactions are considered during development.
+You may decide on a different diagram to this one if your application has minimal user interaction.

 #### Class Roles & Responsibilities

 Builing on the diagrams you created in the last section you should expand on the details for as many of your classes that you can identify and their roles & responsibilities.
 It could be that that will be enough.
 If you cannot list off at least three classes, the project is not complex enough.